isomer04/Social-Media-Blog/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments
-The Social Media App was built using React and Java with Javalin.
+The SocMedia was built using React and Java with Javalin.
 Special thanks to the developers of axios for simplifying HTTP requests.